2022 NFL season: Deshaun Watson sexual assault allegations

 In March and April 2021, then-Houston Texans quarterback Deshaun Watson was accused by 22 massage therapists of sexual misconduct.

-On March 11, 2022, a grand jury declined to indict Watson on criminal charges related to "harassment and sexual misconduct."
+On March 11, 2022, a grand jury declined to indict Watson on criminal charges related to "harassment and sexual misconduct".
 On that date he still faced 22 civil lawsuits, many alleging sexual misconduct and assault.
 After being cleared of criminal charges, Watson was traded to the Cleveland Browns and agreed to a new, fully guaranteed, five-year, $230 million contract with the Browns, the most guaranteed money in NFL history.

 After two more accusers joined the lawsuit in June 2022, Watson settled 23 of the 24 lawsuits in July and August.

 On August 1, as a result of these allegations, Watson was suspended for six regular season games to start the 2022 season by judge Sue Lewis Robinson.
 Two days later, the NFL appealed the suspension, seeking to extend the suspension to at least a full season as well as seeking a fine and establishing a requirement for Watson to seek treatment for his conduct.
 The appeal was reviewed by former New Jersey Attorney General Peter C. Harvey.

 On August 18, after the NFL and the NFLPA reached a settlement, Watson was suspended for the first 11 games of the season and was fined $5 million.

 Miami Dolphins tampering

 On August 2, it was announced that following a six-month independent investigation by Mary Jo White and a team of lawyers, the Miami Dolphins would forfeit their 2023 first-round draft pick and a 2024 third-round pick for violating the league's anti-tampering policy on three occasions from 2019 to 2022 by engaging in impermissible conversations with quarterback Tom Brady and coach Sean Payton, both of whom were under contract with other teams.
 Dolphins owner Stephen M. Ross was also fined $1.5 million and suspended through October 17, and was prohibited from being at the Dolphins' facility or representing the team at any event until then.
 He was also prohibited from attending any league meeting before the annual meeting in 2023 and was removed from all league committees indefinitely.
-Vice chairman/limited partner Bruce Beal was fined $500,000 and will not be permitted to attend any league meetings for the rest of the 2022 season.
+Vice chairman/limited partner Bruce Beal was fined $500,000 and was not permitted to attend any league meetings for the rest of the 2022 season.

-Denver Broncos sale
+Sale of the Denver Broncos

-On August 9, the league owners unanimously approved the sale of the Denver Broncos from the Pat Bowlen Trust to the Walton-Penner Family Ownership Group, led by Greg Penner, for a price of $4.65 billion.
-The new owners were formally introduced the next day.
+On August 9, the league owners unanimously approved the sale of the Denver Broncos from the trust of Pat Bowlen to a group consisting of Rob Walton, Carrie Walton Penner, Greg Penner, Mellody Hobson, Condoleezza Rice, and Lewis Hamilton for $4.65 billion.